Five tabby kittens on grass

 exotic

 Aldgate Veterinary Practice Limited describes itself as independently owned and focused on preventative, diagnostic, and emergency care for dogs, cats, and rabbits.
 The website states that out-of-hours emergencies are handled by the clinic’s own team of vets and nurses.
 In the latest reviews available to us, owners repeatedly mention clear step-by-step explanations during treatment, being fitted in quickly for appointments, and support around long-term conditions (for example, arthritis management and ongoing medication).
-One review also describes end-of-life care for a rabbit, including providing a keepsake of fur.

 Our Score (86/100)